 The Board delegates some of its activities to the following Committees, each of which has written terms of reference.
 The Company Secretary acts as secretary to and is in attendance at each of these Committees, and each of the Committees is provided with sufficient resources to undertake its duties.

-The Remuneration Committee currently consists of four independent Non-Executive Directors: Sandra Turner (Chair), Helena Ganczakowski, Allison Kirkby and Peter McPhillips.
+The Remuneration Committee currently consists of four independent Non-Executive Directors: Helena Ganczakowski (Chair), Sandra Turner, Kate Ferry and Peter McPhillips.
 The Committee’s main duties (which it discharged during the year) are contained within the Directors’ Remuneration Report, Annual Report.
 This includes the Board’s policy on remuneration.
 A separate Executive Director committee, after discussion with the Chairman, sets the fees for the Non-Executive Directors so as to ensure that no Director is involved in setting his or her own remuneration.